This With a Local supplies insider tips on things to do and see while visiting the city of Vancouver, British Columbia.

 Also, take the ferry up to the Sunshine Coast, which is beautiful.
 It’s a short ferry ride away.
 That would be from Horseshoe Bay.
 You’ll see some great coastal properties and there are a lot of fun activities.
 The TV show, The Beachcombers was filmed at Gibsons.

-I’d also recommend taking the ferry or a float plane over to Victoria, so you can see our capital city and the beautiful gardens there.
+I’d also recommend taking the ferry or a float plane over to Victoria, so you can see our capital city and the beautiful Butchart Gardens there.
 The Philips brewery and Victoria Distillers, which makes a great gin, are worth visiting.

 Find out more about the attractions in and around city on the Tourism Vancouver and Hello BC websites.
 The Destination Canada website is also a good source of information about destinations in British Columbia and beyond.